Golf breaks in Scotland are the most authentic golfing experience.

 No golf breaks in Scotland without St. Andrews, Home of golf

-Here you get the real thing when we speak the links path.
+Here you get the real thing when we speak the path of the link.
 The wind plays with the sand at West Sands Beach.
 The castle course is situated on top of a cliff overlooking the small but beautiful town.

 Otherwise, a blessing awaits close to equally good, but not so famous golf courses with St. Andrew’s signature too.
 Among other things.
 New Course which is not so new even, namely from 1895.